Master suite with super king size bed and en suite bathroom

 Cloakroom and separate loo

-Mezzanine floor with 1 double bedroom (can be made into twins)
+Mezzanine floor bedroom with king size bed (can be made into twin beds)

 Open plan kitchen

 2 internal dining areas